-Story Show Gallery is fully responsive – works on a desktop, tablets and smartphones.
+Story Show Gallery is fully responsive vertical lightbox – works on a desktop, tablets and smartphones.
 For every image SSG calculates optimal position of a text caption to utilize a whole screen:

 Fullscreen mode with an unobtrusive scrollbar and cursor.
 Even dark photos are well visible.

-Ready to go out of the box, works with existing galleries and images.
+Ready to go out of the box.
+SSG works with existing WordPress galleries and individual images.
+Optionally even with galleries made with other plugins.
 SSG uses standard WordPress gallery, so working with photos stays the same.

 3D animation of image thumbnails.